Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-18-PowerShellProgress-Pt4.md

 So, one of the reason I love hacking stuff together in HTML is that you can Google for 5 seconds and find a million awesome looking css frameworks that you can <LINK href=> into your page and it makes you look like you are good with colors or something like that.

-The same thing exists (although not quite as prevalent) in XAML.You can spec out designs for a XAML textbox, save that as a separate xaml, reference it at the beginning of your XAML and it automagically makes copies in the styling that you defined previously [(MSDN Walkthrough)](<https://msdn.microsoft.com/en-us/library/cc189093(VS.95).aspx> 'Customizing the Appearance of an Existing Control by Using a ControlTemplate').
+The same thing exists (although not quite as prevalent) in XAML.You can spec out designs for a XAML textbox, save that as a separate xaml, reference it at the beginning of your XAML and it automagically makes copies in the styling that you defined previously [(MSDN Walkthrough)](<https://msdn.microsoft.com/en-us/library/cc189093(VS.95).aspx> "Customizing the Appearance of an Existing Control by Using a ControlTemplate").

 Does this mean I made my own XAML templates?
 Heck no. There are free ones out there that are way better than anything I could ever come up with.